SnowyLemon/orion-target-scanner/README.md

 <br>
 iOS/Android (scans images using camera, Web Access + option for App on Homescreen)
 <br><br>
-Completely Free to Use to Anyone - Graded With ISSF 10.9 decimal scoring system
+Completely Free to Use to Anyone - Graded With ISSF 10.9 Decimal Scoring System
 -----------------------------------------------------------------------------
 Created for the Troy High School NJRTOC's Marksmanship Program by Mengde Lin 2026